Soneso/stellar-swift-wallet-sdk/README.md

-# Swift Stellar Wallet SDK

 ![logo](./docs/images/wallet-sdk-logo.png)

 With the Swift Wallet SDK, building an iOS Stellar-enabled wallet or application will be faster and easier than ever.

-The Swift Wallet SDK is currently work in progress and will extend the Stellar Wallet SDK Family.
+The Swift Wallet SDK is currently work in progress and will extend the [Stellar Wallet SDK Family](https://stellar.org/products-and-tools/wallet-sdk).

-You can read more about the Stellar Wallet SDKs [here](https://stellar.org/products-and-tools/wallet-sdk).

 ## Roadmap

-### Interacting with the Stellar Network
+### 1. Interacting with the Stellar Network

-**Brief description:** Implementation of the predefined features and api for communication with the Stellar Network as documented [here](https://developers.stellar.org/docs/build/apps/wallet/stellar).
+**Brief description:** Implementation of the features and api needed for communication with the Stellar Network as documented [here](https://developers.stellar.org/docs/build/apps/wallet/stellar).

 **Status:** In progress

-### Stellar Authentication (SEP-10)
+### 2. Stellar Authentication (SEP-10)

 **Brief description:** Wallets connect to anchors using a standard way of authentication via the Stellar network defined by the [SEP-10](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0010.md) standard.
 This ilestone will contain all the components required for SEP-10 Authentication with Anchors as documented [here](https://developers.stellar.org/docs/build/apps/wallet/sep10).